-Visits to the doctor used to be extremely stressful to the say the least.
-Crying, along with kicking and screaming as soon as we pulled up to the pediatrician's office was a regular occurrence, in addition to giving nurses and doctors a hard time taking his temperature, let alone looking in his ears, throat, and administering medicine.
-After seeing how stressed he was time and time again, I made it my mission to find a way to relieve his anxiety around visiting the doctor and being sick in general.
+Visits to the doctor used to be extremely stressful, to the say the least.
+Crying, along with kicking and screaming, as soon as we pulled up to the pediatrician's office was a regular occurrence, in addition to giving nurses and doctors a hard time taking his temperature, let alone looking in his ears, throat, and administering medicine.
+After seeing how stressed he was time and time again, I made it my mission to find a way to relieve his anxiety about visiting the doctor and being sick in general.

 Here’s what we keep in our ‘get-better basket’:

 - His favorite blanket

 - A stuffed animal

 - BAND-AID® Brand Adhesive Bandages